ibmresilient/resilient-python-api/python/README.md

 ## advanced.py

-The `advanced.py` script is similar to `basic.py`, but it also shows how you can connect back to the Co3 server with the Co3 REST API.
+The `advanced.py` script is similar to `basic.py`, but it also shows how you can connect back to the Resilient server with the Resilient REST API.
 In this example, it simply updates the incident description to include the time.

 It is worth noting that when updating an incident, you must consider the possibility that another user has updated the incident.
 This script handles that by using the SimpleClient.get_put method, which accepts a function that applies the changes to the incident.
 The get_put method does a get, calls the apply function then performs the put.
 If the put fails with a 409 Conflict error, then the get/apply/put is tried again.